hyper-expanse/npm-deploy-git-tag/README.md

 Setup the environment variable described in the _Required Environment Variable_ section.

-There are two options for using `npm-publish-git-tag`.
-Either as a CLI tool, or programtically.
+There are two ways to use `npm-publish-git-tag`, either as a CLI tool, or programtically.

 To learn how `npm-publish-git-tag` can be used to automatically publish your project after you've pushed new changes to your repository, which we highly recommend, please see the _Continuous Integration and Delivery (CID) Setup_ section below.